Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 — Federal funding.
 Legal Services Corporation funding is a meaningful institutional endorsement.
 LSC is the federal agency that funds civil legal aid; its grantees pass extensive compliance review.

 — Track record.
-19,000+ families have used the bankruptcy tool to discharge over $911 million in debt — outcome data Answered does not yet have at any comparable scale.
+Upsolve now publicly reports roughly 24,000 people helped and more than $1.1 billion in debt erased — outcome data Answered does not yet have at any comparable scale.

 — Bankruptcy attorney as co-founder.
 Jonathan Petts has a JD and an LLM in bankruptcy.
 That is direct domain authority for a bankruptcy filing tool.